cisco/openh264/README.md

 'make' for automatically detecting 32/64bit and building accordingly 'make ENABLE64BIT=No' for 32bit builds
 'make ENABLE64BIT=Yes' for 64bit builds
+'make V=No' for a silent build (not showing the actual compiler commands)

 The command line programs h264enc and h264dec will appear in the main project directory.